-A beacon simulator is used to replicate beacons that transmit long format messages at the frequencies 406.064 and 406.070 MHz with two different emission powers: 37 and 33 dBm.
+A beacon simulator is used to replicate beacons that transmit long format messages at the frequency 406.064 MHz with two different emission powers: 37 and 33 dBm.
 Data is collected over a 24-hour period.

 Rationale: The access probability/detection probability/transfer time are characterised at 37 dBm which is the nominal beacon power, and at a lower value 33 dBm.
 The MEOLUT throughput will depend upon the elevation of the satellites used for the characterisation.
 However, considering that MEO satellite orbit configurations repeat approximately every 24 hours, varied geometrical configurations will be achieved, without the need for a coordinated tracking schedule, in a 24-hour period.